James Naismith: Early years

 Sculpture in Almonte, Ontario.
-Identical copies are located in Springfield, Massachusetts and Lawrence, Kansas.
+Identical copies are located in Springfield, Massachusetts, and Lawrence, Kansas.

 Naismith was born on November 6, 1861, in Almonte, Canada West, Province of Canada (now part of Mississippi Mills, Ontario, Canada) to Scottish parents.
 Despite some sources to the contrary, Naismith never had a middle name and never signed his name with an "A" initial.
 The "A" was added by someone in administration at the University of Kansas.
 (Note: In 1982, Naismith's only living child stated that his father never had the middle initial "A".
 According to Canadian basketball historian Curtis J. Phillips, other members of Naismith's family and friends also confirm this.)
 Naismith spent his days outside playing catch, hide-and-seek, or duck on a rock, a medieval game in which a person guards a large skipping stone from opposing players, who try to knock it down by throwing smaller stones at it.
-To play duck on a rock most effectively, Naismith soon found that a soft lobbing shot was far more effective than a straight hard throw, a thought that later proved essential for the invention of basketball.
 Orphaned early in his life, Naismith lived with his aunt and uncle for many years and attended grade school at Bennies Corners near Almonte.
 Then, he enrolled in Almonte High School, in Almonte, Ontario, from which he graduated in 1883.

 In the same year, Naismith entered McGill University in Montreal.
 Although described as a slight figure, standing 5 ft 10+1/2 in and listed at 178 lb he was a talented and versatile athlete, representing McGill in football, lacrosse, rugby, soccer, and gymnastics.
 He played centre on the football team, and made himself some padding to protect his ears.
-It was for personal use, not team use.
 He won multiple Wicksteed medals for outstanding gymnastics performances.
 Naismith earned a BA in physical education (1888) and a diploma at the Presbyterian College in Montreal (1890).
 At the end of his career, in 1938 and 1939, he would receive honorary doctorates from both institutions.
 From 1888 to 1890, Naismith taught physical education and became the first McGill director of athletics, but then left Montreal to study at the YMCA International Training School in Springfield, Massachusetts.
 Naismith played football during his one year as a student at Springfield, where he was coached by Amos Alonzo Stagg and scored a touchdown in the first exhibition of indoor college football at Madison Square Garden.